BabiscaPaul/uniPlatform/README.md

   pip install django
   ```

-- **MySQL**: Your project uses MySQL as the database.
+- **MySQL**: This project uses MySQL as the database.
 Make sure you have MySQL installed and running.
 You can download it from [mysql.com](https://www.mysql.com/).
 You will also need mysqlclient.
   ```
   pip install mysqlclient
   ```